diambra/docs/content/gettingStarted/_index.en.md

  --name diambraArena diambra:diambra-arena-base \
   sh -c "cd /opt/diambraArena/code/ && $cmd"
 ```

-where `volumeName`, `romsPath`, `DISPLAY`, `envDisplayIp` and `cmd` are are built by the launcher using arguments passed to the script by the user, and the launch command is composed by the following parts:
+Where `volumeName`, `romsPath`, `DISPLAY`, `envDisplayIp` and `cmd` are are built by the launcher using arguments passed to the script by the user, and the launch command is composed by the following parts:

 - `socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\" &>/dev/null & sleep 15s;`: running `socat` to bridge communication between Docker container and `xquartz` virtual X server, forwarding the output to `/dev/null` to keep the process alive (`&>/dev/null`), putting the process in the background and waiting for 15 seconds before moving to the next command (`& sleep 15s;`)
 - `open -a xquartz; sleep 5s;`: opening xquartz x display server to receive the container stream and pausing script execution for 5s (`sleep 5s`)